Delivering for the Five in 10,000 Patients Living With a Rare Disease

 Significant progress is underway in pinpointing treatments and speeding diagnosis, thanks to digital trials and data-driven commercial strategy.

-Estimates indicate that up to 30 million people are living with a rare disease in the European Union alone.1 Diagnosis remains painfully slow, and patients suffer the consequences.
+Estimates indicate that up to 300 million people worldwide are living with a rare disease.1 Diagnosis remains painfully slow, and patients suffer the consequences.
 With between 6,000 to 8,000 rare diseases to consider, healthcare professionals (HCPs) often fail to spot the symptoms within relatively small patient populations (five or fewer in 10,000 people).
 The right diagnosis may take years or never come at all.